thanpolas/thanpolas.github.com/_posts/jekyll/2012-12-12-jekyll-code-highlight-and-line-numbers-problem-solved.md

 However, with no fixed width on the table cell, there is [no proper solution][stack.pre.table] to have horizontal bars for a child element.
 In the case of a [no-wrapping `pre`][stack.pre.tableTwo] things get nasty.
 Challenge yourself in [this Dabblet][dabblet.table].

 A solution to this problem, is to wrap the table into a containing block.
 Then the block can have horizontal bars if the table overflowed.
 And this option, plainly does not exist for Jekyll.
-The `{% raw %}{% highlight %}...{% endraw %}` tag is Jekyll's native [plugin][jekyll.plugin] for the liquid templates.
+The <code>&#123;% highlight %&#125;...</code> tag is Jekyll's native [plugin][jekyll.plugin] for the liquid templates.
 It takes the codeblock and runs it through [albino][albino], a ruby wrapper for pygmentize, before it is pushed upwards the stack, to whatever engine the document is (md, html, textile).

 There is no option or way to define a wrapper for the generated code.
 There is also no way to wrap around a `tag` in the liquid templates...
 This left me with three choices: